Paratron/copra/README.md

 The "classes_folder" setting tells Copra where it can find the folder with the classes to match calls against.

+####Making variables and object publicly available inside the Copra architecture
+Sometimes you need a variable or object at hand in any of the dynamic classes - for example you create a database object to interact with your database.

+At any point after the creation of the Copra object, you can call the function "make_public($name, $var)" of the Copra class.
+This makes a reference of the variable/object available unter $copa->public->\[name\]

+In the case of a database object, you should make this public BEFORE you call the go() function of the copra object.

+You can call the make_public() function at any time inside you class constructs, by calling $this->copra->make_public();
+This is especially handy if you want to fetch userdata in the AuthClass' validate_token() function (see below) and make it publicly accessable in the whole object structure.

 ###The anatomy of a copra based API

 Copra handles your manipulatable data as objects, which are explicitely separated from each other.
 Copra allows you to quickly set up the common CRUD methods to read and manipulate your data - with no limitation to a common DBMS.
 Whether you want to use the classic MySQL, or MongoDB, or even plain files on your harddrive - there is no limitation in the use of Copra.